Caffeine & Escin Eye Cream DIY

 Now finally the HOW TO:

-1) Measure and add in a becher the water (you have previously calculated the right amount of water 😉 ) and the Glycerin.
+1) I measure and add in a becher the water and the Glycerin.

 3) You can see that the caffeine doesn’t “melt” inside the water easily